Moro conflict: Philippine administrations after World War II (1946–1968)

-Ferdinand Marcos Sr. administration (1965–1986)
+Ferdinand Marcos administration (1965–1986)

 Jabidah massacre

 The active phase of the Moro conflict is attributed to news about the Jabidah massacre in March 1968 – towards the end of the first term of President Ferdinand Marcos.
 A senate exposé based on the testimony of an alleged survivor claimed that at least 11 Filipino Muslim military trainees had been killed in Corregidor by soldiers of the Armed Forces of the Philippines.
 The trainees had been brought to the island of Corregidor to form a secret commando unit called "Jabidah," which would infiltrate, destabilize, and take over Sabah for the Sulu Sultan who previously owned it.
 The trainees eventually rejected their mission, for reasons that are still debated by historians today.
 A survivor, Jibin Arula, said that whatever the reasons behind their objections, all of the recruits aside from him were killed, and he escaped only by pretending to be dead.

 The news created unrest among Filipino Muslims, especially among students.
 Both Muslim intellectuals and common people suddenly became politicized, discrediting the idea of finding integration and accommodation with the rest of the country, and creating a sense of marginalization.